The burden of Fundamentality: Metaphysical ambiguities and the issue of Superdeterminism: Metaphysical Superdeterminism

 A supermeasured theory, then, is a theory that violates Eq.~\eqref{eq:BellSI} without violating Eq.~\eqref{eq:SI}, by proposing an alternative measure $\mu*$ instead of the typically assumed measure $\mathcal{\mu}$, which is the uniform measure over $\mathcal{S}_{math}$ (since in Bell’s derivations, this measure is never specified).
 This non-trivial measure $\mu$ is known as a \textit{supermeasure}, which is the origin of the name for these theories.

-Currently, there are several examples of non-trivial measures for supermeasured theories, such as IST~\cite{Palmer2009,Palmer2014,Palmer2016,HanceHossenfelderPalmer2022} and Rational Quantum Mechanics (RaQM)~\cite{Palmer2024}.
-For additional discussion of these measures, see Hance~\cite{Hance2024} and Hance, Hossenfelder \& Palmer~\cite{HanceHossenfelderPalmer2022}.
+Currently, there are several examples of non-trivial measures for supermeasured theories, such as IST~\citep{Palmer2009,Palmer2014,Palmer2016,HanceHossenfelderPalmer2022} and Rational Quantum Mechanics (RaQM)~\citep{Palmer2024}.
+For additional discussion of these measures, see \cite{Hance2024,HanceHossenfelderPalmer2022}.
 We will focus on IST, as it is the most thoroughly-developed option available.